Karlerikkanal/GenomeAnalysisTool/scripts/README.md

 - `-i INPUT_DIR` Path to the input directory.
 View the expected structure below
 - `-o OUTPUT_DIR` Path to the output directory
+- `-p true|false`  Whether reads are paired-end (default: true)
+- `-q QUALITY`     Phred quality score.
+Must be an integer between 0 and 100
+- `-l LENGTH`      Discards reads shorter than the integer value

 ```
 parent_data_folder/